Course Outline

 • Fault Tolerance.

-• Identify a suitable storage technology for government needs.
+• Identify suitable storage technologies for government use.

-• Manage storage within the Windows Server environment.
+• Manage storage within Windows Server for government systems.

-• Implement disk fault tolerance to ensure data integrity and availability.
+• Implement disk fault tolerance to ensure data integrity and availability in public sector operations.

-In this module, students will learn about fundamental network components and terminology, enabling them to select appropriate network components in specific government scenarios.
+In this module, students will learn about fundamental network components and terminology, enabling them to select the appropriate network components for specific scenarios in government IT environments.

 Lessons